About us

 Goethe University’s Research Centre Normative Orders is a network in which a number of partner institutions participate, including the Peace Research Institute Frankfurt, the Institute for Social Research (Frankfurt am Main), the Max Planck Institute for Comparative Public Law and International Law (Heidelberg), Point Sud, Centre for Research on Local Knowledge (Bamako, Mali) and the Technical University of Darmstadt.

-The research center emerged from the Cluster of Excellence “The Formation of Normative Orders”, which was funded by the German Research Foundation as part of the Excellence Initiative of the German federal and state governments.
+The research centre emerged from the Cluster of Excellence “The Formation of Normative Orders”, which was funded by the German Research Foundation as part of the Excellence Initiative of the German federal and state governments.

-Spokespersons of the research center
+Spokespersons of the research centre

 Prof. Dr. Nicole Deitelhoff (Institute for Political Science) and